 Another travel tip for India from personal experience is applicable for travel every destination in the world.
 Never keep all cards and money in one place.
 Keep smaller denomination currency in outside pockets for use during the day and keep bigger currency in inner pockets along with important documents like a passport.
 Same goes for cards.

-Food in very different in different parts of India, north India’s food is different from south or east or west India’s food.
+Food is very different in different parts of India, north India’s vegetarian food is different from south or east or west India’s food.
 Our food is very diverse and even I can’t say that I have eaten all kind of Indian food.
-The big restaurants and five-star hotels have multi cuisine restaurants, you can easily get all kind of international food in India.
+The big restaurants and five-star hotels have multi-cuisine restaurants, you can easily get all kind of international food in India.

 Good and Bad Attention